Neil Bush

 Neil Mallon Bush (born January 22, 1955) is an American businessman and investor.
-He is the fourth of six children of former President George H. W. Bush and Barbara Bush (née Pierce).
-His five siblings are George W. Bush, the 43rd President of the United States; Jeb Bush, a former governor of Florida; the late Pauline Robinson Bush; Marvin Bush; and Dorothy Bush Koch.
+He is the fourth of six children of former president George H. W. Bush and Barbara Bush (née Pierce).
+His five siblings are George W. Bush; Jeb Bush, a former governor of Florida; the late Pauline Robinson Bush; Marvin Bush; and Dorothy Bush Koch.

-Early life
+Early life and education

-Neil Bush was born on January 22, 1955 in Midland, Texas.
+Neil Bush was born on January 22, 1955, in Midland, Texas.
 Bush was named after a good friend of the family, Henry Neil Mallon, chairman of Dresser Industries, George H. W. Bush's employer.
 As a child, Bush spent some summers and holidays at his family's estate in Maine, the Bush compound.

 At age 11, he enrolled in the exclusive St. Albans School in Washington, D.C.
 He struggled through school; a counselor told his mother that he was doubtful the boy had the potential to graduate.
 He was later diagnosed as having dyslexia, and his mother spent much time assisting him with his learning disability.
 Eventually, his grades improved and he graduated from St. Albans in 1973.

-Education

 In 1977, Bush earned a degree in economics from Tulane University.
 In 1979, Bush earned an MBA.

 Career and business dealings

 Silverado Savings and Loan

-He settled in the Denver area where he was friends with members of the family of John Hinckley Jr., who shot President Reagan.

-Bush was a member of the board of directors of Denver-based Silverado Savings and Loan from 1985 to 1988 during the S&L crisis of the 1980s.
+Bush settled in the Denver area and became a member of the board of directors of Denver-based Silverado Savings and Loan from 1985 to 1988 during the S&L crisis of the 1980s.
 Since his father George H. W. Bush was Vice President of the United States, his role in Silverado's failure was a focal point of publicity.

 The U.S. Office of Thrift Supervision investigated Silverado's failure and determined that Bush had engaged in numerous "breaches of his fiduciary duties involving multiple conflicts of interest."
 Although Bush was not indicted on criminal charges, a civil action was brought against him and the other Silverado directors by the Federal Deposit Insurance Corporation; it was eventually settled out of court, with Bush paying $50,000 as part of the settlement.